 The Redflow BMS does not currently include support for native MODBUS-RTU (RS485 - serial) data communications to remote MODBUS-RTU Slave or Master devices.

 However, it is easy to interface the BMS to a MODBUS-RTU external device using any properly working, off-the-shelf, MODBUS-TCP to MODBUS-RTU gateway device (there are many such devices on the market)

-This article explains the process to configure and use such a device with the Redflow BMS, using (as our example device) the MOXA MB3170 TCP/RTU gateway.
+Meantime, this article (for the time being) explains and illustrates the process to configure and use such a device with the Redflow BMS, using (as our example device) the MOXA MB3170 TCP/RTU gateway.

 In this example we are setting up the gateway to be a MODBUS-RTU Slave, meaning that it can be queried as required via an RS485-attached MODBUS-RTU Master (such as a telecommunications site main energy system controller)

 (If required, the same gateway can also be used to transfer data the other way (to have the BMS act as a Master and transmit updates to an RTU slave)